dshawul/NebulaSEM/README.md

 ## NebulaSEM

-NebulaSEM is an experimental finite volume and discontinous galerkin code for solving partial differential equations.
+NebulaSEM is an experimental finite volume (FV) and discontinous galerkin spectral element (dGSEM) code for solving partial differential equations (PDEs) of fluid dynamics.
+It comes with solvers for compressible and incompressible flow, and also provides infrastructure for writing PDE solvers easily with support for adaptive mesh refinement (AMR).
+The primary focus of the software is research in a high-order non-hydrostatic dynamical core for atmospheric simulations.
+Several examples are provided to demonstrate this capability.

 ### Build